 Redefining African American: What’s at Stake?

-CAUWW provides those interested in working within the community arts field with courses taught by renowned experts in the arts, public policy, and best practices, who have made significant contributions to diverse marginalized communities.
+CAUWW is a joint program launched with Inter-American University in San Juan, PR, that provides students interested in working within the community arts field with courses taught by renowned experts in the arts, public policy, and best practices, who have made significant contributions to diverse marginalized communities.
 The month-long summer intensive course focuses on the legacy of the civil rights, cultural equity, social and economic justice movements and their continuing impact.

 The courses include a historical analysis of the challenges that motivated the emergence of the field of community arts, and the role of founding artists and cultural workers in establishing community-based programs and organizations.
 Students will meet and work with policymakers, scholars, community arts advocates, artists and cultural workers to collectively develop strategies for contributing to their communities and for assuring equity at all levels of society.